-The value of stock is normally determined by the demand for it when it is bought or sold on one of the stock exchanges or on the "over- the-counter" market.
-The value of stock frequently varies significantly.
-The daily fluctuating prices of most stocks are listed on the New York Stock Exchange, the American Stock Exchange or on the "over-the-counter" market.
+The value of stock is normally determined by the demand for it when it is bought or sold on one of the stock exchanges or on the "over the significantly.
+The daily fluctuating prices of most stocks are listed on the New York Stock Exchange, the American Stock Exchange, the NASDAQ, or on the "over the counter" market.
 There are also several regional exchanges located in large cities which list stocks not shown on the major exchanges.
-Many newspapers publish the closing prices for stocks listed on the New York and American Exchanges.
+Many newspapers publish the closing prices for stocks listed on the NASDAQ, New York and American Exchanges.
 The value of the stock should be determined through one of the listings after verifying the identity of the stock and number of shares held.

-0382.15.15.10 Municipal and Corporate Bonds
+0356.15.15.10 Municipal and Corporate Bonds